 Canggu, Bali is undoubtedly one of my favorite places in the world.
-Much like my hometown of Los Angeles or my other favorite city, Tel Aviv, Canggu offers a great mix of sandy beaches, trendy bars and cafes, amazing restaurants, and boutique shopping all at a favorable price compared to many other more touristy parts of Bali.
-Black sand beaches, palm trees swaying lazily in the wind, and a distinct bohemian vibe are what make Canggu a Southeast Asian island paradise.
+Much like my hometown of Los Angeles, Canggu offers a great mix of sandy beaches, trendy bars and cafes, amazing restaurants, and boutique shopping all at a favorable price compared to many other more touristy parts of Bali.
+Black sand beaches, palm trees swaying lazily in the wind, and a distinctly bohemian vibe are what make Canggu a Southeast Asian island paradise.
 It is the perfect place to travel with friends, a loved one, solo, and even families will appreciate its characteristic friendly neighborhood vibe.
 If you’re wondering what to do in Canggu, the opportunities are endless.
 Activities range from wellness and relaxation activities, to partying the day and night away at beach clubs and pool bars.
 Whether you’ve come to Bali to do some soul searching, take a much needed vacation, or simply to check off another destination from your bucket list, whatever your reason for visiting, Canggu makes for the perfect home base to take day trips to all of the island’s other hot spots such as Ubud, Seminyak, Uluwatu, and Nusa Dua.
 In contrast to its busy neighbor and tourist hub of Seminyak, Canggu provides a more local vibe and offers a more liesurely pace amidst a still stylish and contemporary way of life.

 TABLE OF CONTENTS: CLINK ON THE LINKS BELOW TO JUMP TO SECTIONS Beach Clubs Yoga Beaches Surfing Bars & Nightlife Shopping Spas Restaurants & Cafes Accommodations